The CMS Phase-2 Fast Beam Condition Monitor prototype test with beam: Results

 where $k_{e^{-}}=1.6\cdot 10^{-4} \ \text{fC}$, and $n_{e^{-}h^{+}}$ = 78 $\mu$m$^{-1}$~\cite{Otarid:2884106}.
 The obtained MPV for the deposited charge and $\textrm{d}_\textrm{eff}$ are shown in the legend for both approximations of the calibration curve.

 The difference between the expected 150~$\mu m$ thickness of a six-pad sensor and the calculated effective thickness lies within 9\% (using the logarithmic fit) and 2\% (using the linear interpolation) for this example.
 However, for other channels, boards and RC filter settings, the difference could be as large as 30\%, as indicated in Table~\ref{table:testboards_d_eff}.
-The discrepancy is caused by several factors, such as the uncertainty in the approximation of the calibration curve or the difference between the signal shape of the injected charges during calibration and the actual shape induced by charges moving through the Si-sensor, with the latter having a larger time constant, especially for irradiated sensors.
+Higher deviation is observed for the board 21 with irradiated sensors.
+The discrepancy is caused by several factors: the uncertainty in the approximation of the calibration curve; the difference between the signal shape of the fast injected charges directly to the ASIC input during calibration and the actual shape induced by charges moving through the Si-sensor.
+The latter having a larger time constant, especially for irradiated sensors explains why observed difference from the expected thickness increases for irradiated sensors.

 The calibration curve differs for every ASIC channel and depends on the ASIC RC setting as illustrated in Fig.~\ref{fig:ToT_calib} (left) and (right), respectively.
 It also depends on the ASIC threshold, therefore each channel must be calibrated separately for a particular threshold.
 Dense sampling of the calibration curve, especially below 2.5 fC, allows for a more accurate approximation of the curve and reduces the bias on the extracted MPV.
 However, the main uncertainty of the calibration curve is still caused by the difference between the shape of the calibration pulse and of the Si-sensor signal.
 It is to be noted that this check was done to quantify known difference between calibration curve approximation and real signal.
 During the detector operation only ToT measured in ns will be used for monitoring purposes and no conversion to the charge deposition is required.